murrowma/pybeam/README.md

     https://cython.readthedocs.io/en/latest/src/tutorial/appendix.html?highlight=compile%20windows

 We can now install PyBEAM.
 First, download and unzip pybeam.zip.
-Then, open one of conosle, command prompt, or anacond prompt (depending on your system), and navigate to the pybeam directory.
+Then, open one of conosle, command prompt, or anaconda prompt (depending on your system), and navigate to the pybeam directory.
 In this directory there should be two files: the folder pybeam, and a setup.py file.
 Once there, run the following line of code (INCLUDING the period):

     pip install .